Dems demand Twitter, Facebook take down edited video of Pelosi ripping up State of the Union speech posted by Trump

 “.@Twitter must take this misleading video about @SpeakerPelosi down now.,” Rep. Ro Khanna, D-Calif., tweeted.

 “This video is doctored.
 It has been up, and pinned to the President's page, for nearly a day.
-Trump posted it to deceive Americans about @SpeakerPelosi's actions and record,” Rep. Don Beyer, R-Va., said.
+Trump posted it to deceive Americans about @SpeakerPelosi's actions and record,” Rep. Don Beyer, D-Va., said.
 “If I posted a doctored video it would be a clear violation House Rules.
 Twitter should take this down.”

 DEM-CONTROLLED HOUSE VOTES TO KILL GOP RESOLUTION CONDEMNING PELOSI FOR RIPPING UP TRUMP'S SPEECH